siberianfox/g2wiki/Configuring-0.99-System-Groups.md

 {jt:5.00}  Upper limit.
 Absolutely will fail
 </pre>

 If the JT parameter is set too low the machine will exhibit "stuttering" motion as mild corners will decelerate, possibly to zero.
-One way to tell if the setting it too low is to run some arcs, which are composed of many short lines joined at angles.
+One way to tell if the setting is too low is to run some arcs, which are composed of many short lines joined at angles.
 The [chordal tolerance](#ct-chordal-tolerance) controls the resolution of the lines.
 Run a large arc, such as the following sequence.
 Reducing the radius from I50 will test tighter and tighter corners.

 <pre>
 (Starting with machine at (0,0) with at least 50mm clearance in X and Y)